anya-chauhan/anya-chauhan.github.io/_projects/alzpinnacle.md

 ---
 title: Developing a GNN Model for Alzheimer’s Disease Research
-subtitle: Internship at Harvard Medical School /Mass General Hospital
+subtitle: Internship at Mass General Hospital/ Harvard Medical School
 date: 2024-07-01 09:00:00 -0400
 description: Working on ALZ-PINNACLE, a GNN model that integrates protein, cell-type, and tissue data within a unified latent space.
 Tasks included pre-training the model on extensive protein interaction data and investigating the role of APOE, a major genetic risk factor for Alzheimer’s.
 featured_image: /images/Fig4.png